slatedocs/slate/source/includes/_entity-values.md

 Attribute | Type | Description
 --------- | ------- | -----------
-id | integer | The unique identifier of the organization object. entity_attribute_id | integer | The name of the organization (see below). list_entry_id | string | The website name of the organization.
-This is used by Affinity to automatically associate person objects with an organization. value | One of many | The value attribute can take on many different types, depending on the entity attribute `value_type`.
+id | integer | The unique identifier of the entity value object. entity_attribute_id | integer | The unique identifier of the entity attribute the value is associated with. entity_id | integer | The unique identifier of the person or organization object the entity value is associated with. list_entry_id | integer | The unique identifier of the list entry object the entity value is associated with.
+This only exists if the entity attribute the value is associated with is list-specific. value | One of many | The value attribute can take on many different types, depending on the entity attribute `value_type`.
 See below for reference.

 ### Entity Value value types